KarchinLab/CLUMP/README.md

 ACADS   NP_000008.1     1000Genomes     1.51153082805

-EXAMPLE 3: HIGH THROUGHPUT PERMUTATION CLUMP ANALYSIS:
+### EXAMPLE 3: HIGH THROUGHPUT PERMUTATION CLUMP ANALYSIS

 Permutation testing for clump analysis runs much faster when the input files are split among individual genes.
 I have created an example with a shell script to demonstrate the easiest way to perform clump permutation testing on a large set of genes.